-B.A. in Human Development: Preliminary Multiple Subject Teaching Credential
+B.A. in Human Development: Elementary Education (preparation for the Preliminary Multiple Subject Teaching Credential)

 The curriculum is focused on actively engaging students through supervised learning experiences, including inquiry, self- reflection, group collaboration, and problem-solving.
 Students are immersed in a progressive framework that redefines the traditional principles and theories of educational development.
 The importance of life experience, reciprocal relationships, and a supportive yet challenging learning environment in an individual’s educational development is heavily emphasized as students explore strategies of inclusion and issues of equity, social justice, and cultural competence.